adam-does-code/blog/content/post/coopIBM.md

 After a few weeks our team had come up with the name `WASup` which stands for the WebSphere Application Server upgrade.
 We were working on building an application modernization tool to help clients move from traditional WebSphere to WebSphere Liberty.
 The cool part of the entire summer was we were in full control of how our application worked, and the tools we were using (minus Java of course!).
 While working hard on the technical part, we were actively working on our first pitch!
 Apart of the Extreme Blue program is to give 4 minute presentations each month to sets of executives.
 This was all to help prepare us for the final expo that was happening in NYC!

-During my internship at IBM, we had the opportunity to attend a presentation workshops that taught us about executive presence, and professionalism when presenting to people.
+During my internship at IBM, we had the opportunity to attend presentation workshops that taught us about executive presence, and professionalism when presenting to people.
 It taught me a lot about how audiences listen and read presentations and little things you can change to help overcome the presentation anxiety.
 It was a great experience and one that will stay with me throughout my career.

 Looking back at my goals,